Gisr el-Mudir: Discovery

 Already in the investigation of Saqqara by John Shae Perring in 1837, the outline of the enclosure was detected.
 It was also noted by Karl Richard Lepsius (1842–1846) and Jacques de Morgan (1897), but it was not excavated.

 The first excavation was carried out in 1947 and 1948 by the then director of the Supreme Council of Antiquities Abdel Salam Hussein.
 His nickname "el-Mudir" (= "the chief") was the source of its modern name Gisr el-Mudir.
 The results of these excavations were not published.

 Systematic research was first undertaken in the 1990s by archaeologists of the National Museum of Scotland employing techniques like magnetometry and ground-penetrating radar.
 Before these excavations, the structure was thought to be an unfinished pyramid complex from the Third Dynasty.
 However, pottery shards in the filling of the walls were found to date to the late Second or beginning of the Third Dynasty which leads some Egyptologists to believe this is evidence the structure may have been constructed at the end of the Second Dynasty.

 The builder of the structure has not yet been determined.
 Rainer Stadelmann saw a connection between this enclosure and the two gallery tombs of the Second Dynasty located to the south of the Step Pyramid complex, which have been attributed to Hotepsekhemwy and Nebra or Ninetjer.
 In his opinion, the empty rectangular structure interacted with the graves similarly to how the valley areas interacted with the graves at Abydos.
 Other scholars ascribe the structure to Khasekhemwy on account of similarities to his enclosure at Abydos, Shunet el-Zebib, and also because the erection of a stone building called Men-Netjeret is attributed to him in the Palermo Stone which seems to fit chronologically with the construction of Gisr el-Mudir.
 The rectangular structure probably represents a transitional stage between the enclosures at Abydos and the Step Pyramid complex of Djoser.

+In 2024, a study of the structure was carried out by researchers from Paleotechnic Institute, Grenoble Alpes University, Sicame Group, Centre d'études et d'expertise sur les risques, l'environnement, and University of Orléans, who re-examined the structures of Gisr el-Mudir.
+The work synthesised already existing topographic surveys, watershed maps, and geophysical and sedimentary analyses around the Saqqara plateau.
+It also integrated findings from previous archeological reports of the Dry Moat and Deep Trench.
+The study claimed that the Gisr el-Mudir was likely to be a check dam as part of a complete hydraulic system used to assist the construction of the Step Pyramid.
+It would have served as a sediment trap and flood regulator, protecting the Saqqara plateau from torrential floods and regulates water flow.
+Located in the southern part of the Djoser moat is a deep trench measuring 400 meters long and 27 meters deep, cut entirely rock with multiple compartments.
+The compartments likely consisted a sedimentation basin, retention basin, and purification system, with the purpose of controlling flow and purifying water for the hydraulic network.